Not a government website. Not affiliated with any utility or program. Sources are linked and dated.

 Is there a Massachusetts-specific heat pump tax credit?

-There is no separate Massachusetts state income tax credit specifically for heat pumps as of April 2025.
-Massachusetts homeowners may be eligible for the federal 25C Energy Efficient Home Improvement Credit, administered by the IRS.
-Mass Save rebates are a separate program — they are utility rebates, not tax credits.
-Verify current state and federal program status with a qualified tax professional.
+There is no separate Massachusetts state income tax credit specifically for heat pumps as of May 2026.
+Mass Save rebates are a separate program — they are utility rebates, not tax credits, and they remain available regardless of federal tax credit status.
+Verify current state program status with a qualified tax professional.

-Generally yes, but with an important caveat: if the Mass Save rebate reduces your out-of-pocket project cost, the basis you use to calculate the 25C credit may need to be adjusted accordingly.
+For qualifying installations placed in service in 2025: generally yes, but with an important caveat.
+If the Mass Save rebate reduces your out-of-pocket project cost, the basis you use to calculate the 25C credit may need to be adjusted accordingly.
 Consult a tax professional to determine how rebates affect the credit calculation for your specific situation.

 Is the 25C credit refundable?